-We will provide you with regular bank statements for your account to help you manage your finances at least once a month or in accordance with the frequency that you have requested.
+We will provide you with regular bank statements for your account to help you manage your finances at least once a month

 How will you receive statements for the accounts?

 We'll post them to you.
 You can also order paper statements in branch, over the phone or using Internet Banking.